eu-digital-identity-wallet/eudi-lib-android-wallet-core/transfer-manager/README.md

   certificate profile to ensure that they meet the predefined criteria for a trusted certificate
 - **Revocation checking**: Optional certificate revocation checking via CRL, configurable through `RevocationPolicy` (disabled by default for backwards compatibility).
+- **Signature verification**: Verifying the signature by generating the `ReaderAuthentication` structure and validating it against the certificate.

 The library is written in Kotlin and is available for Android.